TomStary/receipt-calendar/README.md

 Before first request there needs to be executed two more actions, in second terminal in the same folder run this commands:
 - `docker-compose run web rake db:create`
-- `docker compose run web rake db:seed`
+- `docker-compose run web rake db:seed`

 And that's all folks!